Gain an understanding of stool softeners and how to use a stool softener for kids to treat constipation (before you resort to medication).

 But most parents I meet with are anxious to use a more natural approach to constipation management and avoid or get off over-the-counter medications like Miralax.

 While I am not opposed to the use of laxatives or other medications to help kids with constipation, I believe we should make an attempt to improve the diet and other lifestyle behaviors first.
+This is where a stool softener for kids based in real food can help.

 But before we dive into stool softener foods, you need to understand a few things about constipated kids.